almahmudbd/qBittorrentBackup/How-to-backup-qBittorrent-Manually.md

-# How to backup/restore qBittorrent?
+# How to backup/restore qBittorrent datas?

 ## Backup Process: